 Recordings produced by the Alabama Center for Traditional Culture and the Alabama Folklife Association.
 To order recordings, mail a check made out to the Alabama Folklife Association and send to Alabama Center for Traditional Culture, 410 North Hull St., Montgomery, AL 36104, phone 334-242-3601.
 Credit card and online orders are now possible.

 "Amazing Grace: Spiritual Folk Songs of Early America" performed by Custer LaRue, soprano, and The Baltimore Consort.
 This 2001 CD recording (Dorian Recordings xCD-90296) presents 18 early American songs, many of which are not widely familiar to either the public or shape-note singers.
 Seventeen are taken from George Pullen Jackson's collections of unharmonized melodies with words, and one comes from a similar collection by English folklorist Cecil Sharp.
 All but two songs are sung (melody only) by soprano Custer LaRue, a specialist in early music and traditional ballads, either with instrumental accompaniment (lute, bandora, cittern, viols, rebec or unaccompanied.
 These include such tunes as "Frozen Heart," "Wondrous Love," "Union," "Return Again" ("Invitation"), "Tribulation," "The Cross of Christ," "Hold On," "Good Old Way," "Poor Wayfaring Stranger," and "Amazing Grace."
 Two songs which may have been original ly fiddle tunes, "Old Fashioned Bible" and Ingalls' "Heavenly Contention," are performed with instruments alone.
 Ms. LaRue's voice is beautiful, delicate, and sensuous, and she sings the solemn texts in a soulful and devotional style.
 The liner notes are detailed and excellent.
 In spite of not presenting tunebook harmonizations, this recording has been enthusiastically reviewed by several Sacred Harp singers for its fresh and inspiring renditions of folk hymns which contributed to the core of shape-note tunebooks.
-Sold in record stores and online stores.

 "Shall We Gather: American Hymns and Spirituals" sung by the William Appling Singers conducted by William Appling.
 This CD recording, issued in 2001, features a professional, polished choral group (whose 1999 recording of William Billings' music is listed in chapter 6), performing in live concert 27 hymns, many in arrangement form.
 According to Berkley Moore, seven are shape-note songs (all but one in The Sacred Harp in some form or other), one is a Shaker song, and twelve are Black Spirituals.
 Six of the seven other songs are nineteenth century hymns in diverse styles, and there is one tune composed in 1932 for the Central Conference of American Rabbis.
 The CD is on the Albany Records label numbered Troy 476.
-Available in record stores and Internet outlets, including the Albany Records Web site store.
+Available from online outlets, including the Albany Records Web site store.

 "Sweet Manna: Early American Songs of Praise" sung by the Musicians of Melodious Accord, directed by Alice Parker.
 Ms. Parker is a noted composer, arranger, lecturer, and hymn-sing leader who is fostering interest around the U.S. in a cappella congregational hymn singing and folk hymnody.
 This 1999 recording (GIA 434) in CD and cassette formats contains 17 early American hymns and fuging tunes, including eight from Kentucky Harmony (although sources are unfortunately not listed in the notes.
 They are arranged by Ms. Parker in what she calls "settings skillfully reworked to echo the sounds of the day" and sung a cappella by a professional choir in a cultivated style.
 Several reviewers have praised the singing and its excellent choice of tunes, although the listening time is unexpectedly brief (35 minutes).
-Order from record stores or from GIA Publications directly, where the price is $15.95 per CD or $10.95 per tape plus shipping.
+Order from online record stores or from GIA Publications directly, where the price is $15.95 per CD or $10.95 per tape plus shipping.
 (One can also order directly from the Melodious Accord Web site.)
 The scores of the arrangements will be available as well from GIA for $17.95.
-Contact GIA Publications at 800-442-1358 (e-mail email@example.com).
+Contact GIA Publications at 800-442-1358 (e-mail firstname.lastname@example.org).

 "Transformations," by the Musicians of Melodious Accord directed by Alice Parker.
 Transformations is a collection, written around 1974, of 24 arrangements for choir, brass quartette, and harp of 13 folk hymns from the Harmonia Sacra and 11 secular folk tunes (the latter with piano also).
 These skillful and complex neo-Romantic arrangements, performed by an excellent 16-voice professional choir, are beautiful.
 The liner notes provide minimal information, however, and do not mention the source tunebook; also the tunes are identified only by first line of text rather than the tune name.
 The original recording on the Musical Heritage Society label has been re-released.
 Order directly from the Melodious Accord Web site, where the price is $16.00 per CD plus shipping.